Reference architectures

 Do you need High Availability (HA)?

-For a lot of our customers with fewer than 3,000 users, we’ve found a backup strategy is sufficient and even preferable.
+For a lot of our customers with fewer than 3,000 users, we’ve found that a backup strategy is sufficient and even preferable.
 While this does have a slower recovery time, it also means you have a much smaller architecture and less maintenance costs as a result.

 • When you have 3,000 or more users.